Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ## What is an HTML file?

 {% caption Getting to know each other %}
-{% asset_img browser-guessing-files.svg 400 500 different steps of understanding it's an HTML file %}
+{% asset_img browser-guessing-files.svg 400 500 "different steps of understanding it is an HTML file 'different steps of understanding it is an HTML file'" %}
 {% endcaption %}

 It's a *text file*.